rohitk063/Rohit_Kumar_Kaliyar--Hierarchical-clustering/Hierarchical clustering.md

 ## Examples
 ## Applications
--[Biology:] -taxonomy of living things: kingdom, phylum, class, order, family, genus and species -[Information retrieval]: -document clustering
--[Land use]: -Identification of areas of similar land use in an earth observation database -[Marketing:] -Help marketers discover distinct groups in their customer bases, and then use this knowledge to develop targeted    marketing programs
--City-planning: Identifying groups of houses according to their house type, value, and geographical location -Earth-quake studies: Observed earth quake epicenters should be clustered along continent faults
--Climate: understanding earth climate, find patterns of atmospheric and ocean -Economic Science: market resarch
 - [Biology](https://nlp.stanford.edu/IR-book/pdf/17hier.pdf) - taxonomy of living things: kingdom, phylum, class, order, family, genus and species
 - [Information retrieval](ramet.elte.hu/~podani/5-Hierarchical%20clustering.pdf) - document clustering
 - [Land use](https://homepages.inf.ed.ac.uk/rbf/BOOKS/JAIN/Clustering_Jain_Dubes.pdf) - Identification of areas of similar land use in an earth observation database.